 Listening with Presence

 Listening with presence is the practice of listening with the intention of being as centered as one can be.
 It is also listening with the intention to listen in a way that allows us to hear and integrate what is being shared in real time, moment to moment.
 It is listening with a sense of witness.
-In short it is listening from and through the heart with a sense of unconditional acceptance.
+In short, it is listening from and through the heart with a sense of unconditional acceptance.

-Listening with presence is a way of showing interest and curiosity that gives psychic space for the speaker to form his/her words and share the truth that he/she knows from with in.
+Listening with presence is a way of showing interest and curiosity that gives psychic space for the speaker to form his words and share the truth that he knows from with in.
 Listening with presence shows empathy for the speaker’s experience even when we disagree with what the speaker is saying.

 Some of you have the awareness of where you are placing your attention.
 Attention occupies time and space.
 Each of us has the capacity to move our attention close to the speaker or further away.
 We can make our attention highly focused or more diffuse.
-If our attention is too close to the speaker or moves into the speaker, they may not be able to be as clear and may feel uncomfortable.
-If our attention is too far back you and the speaker may loose the felt sense of connection.
+If the listener’s attention is too close to the speaker or moves into the speaker, he may not be able to be clear and may feel uncomfortable.
+If the listener’s attention is too far back, she and the speaker may loose the felt sense of connection.

-For decades we have experimented with exercises where two people work with where they place their attention in relationship to each other.
-This practice can really help to establish harmonic resonance, add depth to the connection and establish the felt sense of a state of presence with each other:
+For decades we have experimented with exercises wherein two people work with where they place their attention in relationship to each other.
+This practice can help to establish harmonic resonance, add depth to the connection and establish the felt sense of a state of presence with each other:

 1. Preparation—Do a centering exercise with each other.
-Sit quiet facing each other.
-Feel your buttock on the surface you are sitting on and your back against the surface you are leaning on.
+Sit quietly facing each other.
+Feel your buttocks on the surface you are sitting on and your back against the surface you are leaning on.
 Feel your feet on the floor.
-As you do this establish a sense of center for yourself.
+As you do this, establish a sense of center for yourself.

 2. Each of you have a sense of your present age.
-Look around the room with your present day eyes and see what is actually in the room or space you are in and who is actually there with you.
+Look around the room with your present day eyes and see what is actually in the room or space you occupy and who is actually there with you.

-3. Have a sense that when you are looking at each other that your attention is placed within yourself and behind your eyes.
+3. Have a sense when you are looking at each other that your attention is placed within yourself and behind your eyes.

-4. When you establish eye contact have a felt sense of where you meet.
+4. When you establish eye contact, have a felt sense of where you meet.
 Talk with each other about how that feels.
 If your attention feels too close to the other person, move it back to within yourself.

 5. Talk with each other about how you feel doing this exercise.

 Listening with presence is listening with an intention to be thoroughly inclusive and with unconditional acceptance.
 Being thoroughly inclusive is to have an intention to see and hear the person we are listening to, and to perceive them as being more than the words they are speaking.
-The intention is to see each person in his/her humanness as a remarkable human being with a unique history and with wounds, to accept them unconditionally.
+The intention is to see the speaker in his humanness as a remarkable human being with a unique history and with wounds, to accept them unconditionally.

 The listener is not listening with an intention to agree or disagree.
-The listener is listening for the purpose of receiving the speaker’s message and including that message in his/her sphere of listening.
+The listener is listening for the purpose of receiving the speaker’s message and including that message in her sphere of listening.
 This is not about agreement.
 In fact, we can listen and hear what a person is saying, totally disagree with them, still connect and strengthen a healthy bond with that person, and/or repair an injured relationship.